JumpmanSr/BailOutMode/README.md

 /////
 Latest Updates:

+12-27-2019 - 4:28 AM: Hi, I didn't realize this was broken.
+I have fixed core functionality.
+Just need to fix the extra bits (hiding health bar, and maybe ingame toggles) but expect an update either later today 12-27 or 12-28, ty for ur patience.

 11-26-19: 1.69.69 Released, BS 1.5.0 Compatible.

 11-23-2019: Putting finishing touches on update.
 Current version is still 1.5.0 compatible (Update BS_UTILS & CUSTOM UI)